-2.2.1.3 Reflecting the Sample Design in Creating the Imputations when the multiply imputed data are analyzed (Rubin 1996).
-The sample design of the NHIS was reflected in the imputations for this project via the inclusion of the indicators for the distinct combinations of stratum (strata\ER) and primary sampling unit (PSU\ER).
+2.2.1.3 Reflecting the Sample Design in Creating the Imputations

+When using multiple imputation in the context of a sample survey with a complex design, it is important to include features of the design in the imputation model, so that approximately valid inferences will be obtained when the multiply imputed data are analyzed (Rubin 1996).
+The sample design of the NHIS was reflected in the imputations for this project via the inclusion of the indicators for the distinct combinations of stratum (strata_ER) and primary sampling unit (PSU_ER).
 The household weights were also used in the imputation of family income.